mentalfaculty/LLVS/README.md

 ## Installing

-### Swift Package Manager in Xcode 11 or later
+### Swift Package Manager (SPM) in Xcode 11 or later

-Xcode 11 includes direct support for SPM.
+The easiest way to get started with LLVS is using Xcode 11 or later, which supports the Swift Package Manager (SPM).

 To add LLVS, choose _File > Swift Packages > Add Package Dependency..._.
-Put the minimum version you require (eg 0.3), and add the package.
+Put the minimum version you require (eg 0.3.0), and add the package.
 You can choose which frameworks to include in your target.

-### Swift Package Manager (SPM)
+### Swift Package Manager

-Add this to your `Package.swift`, if you have a project that uses SPM for dependencies.
+If you aren't building with Xcode, you can instead add this to your SPM `Package.swift`.

 ```
 dependencies: [